 In addition to acting for states, state-owned corporations and high-net worth individuals, James regularly advises employers, contractors and subcontractors on the full life cycle of their construction and infrastructure projects, with a particular emphasis on disputes avoidance.

-James is qualified in Hong Kong and Australia and is a committee member of HKIAC’s HK45 committee and a HKIAC accredited tribunal secretary.
+James is qualified in England & Wales, Hong Kong and Australia and is a committee member of HKIAC’s HK45 committee and a HKIAC accredited tribunal secretary.